 Simon also previously worked on secondment as in-house counsel for an insurance broker acquired by a private equity investor client.
 He therefore has first-hand experience of what a dynamic business needs from its lawyers.

 - Associate Member of R3 - The Association of Business Recovery Professionals

-- Acting for the liquidators of a UK based serviced office company, pursuing claims for wrongful trading and breach of duty, seeking a contribution in excess of £7million from the directors.
+- Instructed by the liquidators of a UK based serviced office company, pursuing claims for wrongful trading and breach of duty, seeking a contribution in excess of £7million from the directors.

 Insights by Simon

 Rebecca Wyke and Simon Hough, in our Insolvency team, examine the High Court's decision in Secretary of State for Education v Corporation of Hadlow College to make an education administration...Read More